conjurer-rich/conjurer-web/_pages/sense-share-solve.md

 By adopting this framework, you can:

-- **Improve Team Efficiency**: Address root causes of inefficiencies rather than just symptoms.
+- **Improve team efficiency**: Address root causes of inefficiencies rather than just symptoms.
-- **Foster Collaboration**: Break down silos and align teams around shared goals.
+- **Foster collaboration**: Break down silos and align teams around shared goals.
-- **Deliver Value Faster**: Streamline workflows to achieve faster and more reliable outcomes.
+- **Deliver value faster**: Streamline workflows to achieve faster and more reliable outcomes.

 ---